Research and Curriculum Vitae

 Humanities Commons Coordinator, College of Arts and Sciences, University of Dayton (August 2017-May 2020).
 In this three-year position, I coordinate support for and integration of the Humanities Commons (the English, History, Philosophy, and Religious Studies departments) with the Common Academic Program and with other UD initiatives for student and faculty learning and development.
-This includes management of the First-Year Arts Immersion experience and assisting with the UD Artist in Sustainable Community project.
+This includes management of the First-Year Arts Immersion experience.

 Aesthetics Editor, The Philosophers’ Magazine (March 2017-Present).
 In this position, I solicit and edit articles on popular, contemporary, and diverse topics in Aesthetics for a general philosophy audience.

 Vice-Chair, The American Society for Aesthetics Diversity Caucus (Fall 2016-Present).
 My job here is to assist the Chair (currently C. Thi Nguyen) in efforts to increase diversity at the American Society for Aesthetics and in the field of Aesthetics overall.

 Program Committee, The American Society for Aesthetics 77th Annual Meeting, Phoenix, AZ (October 2019).
 My role here will be to review papers and panel proposals, make decisions on awards, and perform other tasks as needed by the American Society for Aesthetics Program Chair.

 Faculty Fellow, Collegium Annual Colloquy at the College of the Holy Cross in Worcester, MA (June 2018).
 Participated in weeklong Colloquy on Faith and Intellectual Life at the College of the Holy Cross in Worcester, Massachusetts.